Toggle: English / Spanish

 - Discharge of pus from the rectum

-may confirm that you have an anorectal abscess.
+may confirm an anorectal abscess.
 A may be done to rule out other diseases.

-, , or to determine where the pus collection is located.
+, , or is needed to locate the collection of pus.

 Treatment involves surgery to open and drain the abscess.